 - An Improvised Weapon technique taught to CIA agents during the Cold War involved a pencil jutting out from between the knuckles of a fist, rammed upward through the soft part of the jawbone into the brain.

 - It's no knife, but a fountain pen does have a blade-like writing tip.
-Get stabbed in a large vein or artery like the jugular and it can be deadly, no doubt.
-Not to mention the, uh, negative effects of ink on the body's cells.
+Get stabbed in a large vein or artery like the jugular and it can be deadly, no doubt, and that's not to mention the poisonous effects of ink on the body's cells.

-- Averting this trope is why patients in mental asylums are given chalk or crayons for writing and drawing, not pens or pencils, though many a teacher knows how a thrown chalk can hurt.
+- Averting this trope is why patients in mental asylums are given chalk or crayons for writing and drawing, not pens or pencils, though many teachers and students know how a thrown chalk can hurt.

 - Tactical pens sold by many self-defense websites are designed to be much more durable than a garden-variety ballpoint pen so they can be used more effectively as a stabbing weapon.
 They still write, though.